 Hoffman has a long history of leadership at the county level, having served as vice president and president of Juniata County Farm Bureau.

-He chairs Pennsylvania’s Nutrient Management Advisory Board, and is a member of the Pennsylvania Pork Producers Council, PennAg Industries Association and Fayette Township Fire Co.
+He previously chaired Pennsylvania’s Nutrient Management Advisory Board, and is a past board director of the Pennsylvania Pork Producers Council.
+He is also a member of PennAg Industries Association, Pennsylvania State Grange and Fayette Township Fire Co.

 Hoffman graduated from Middleburg High School.
-He and his wife, Selina, have four children and two grandchildren.
+He and his wife, Selina, have four children and three grandchildren.

 Along with spending time with family, in his few hours of leisure time, Hoffman likes to golf, fish, hunt and play indoor soccer and flag football.